 The customer cannot physically enter a PIN.

-For more information about setting and resetting a PIN in RHW, refer to the ReHabWorks User's Guide, Chapter 8: PINs
+For more information about setting and resetting a PIN in RHW, refer to the ReHabWorks User's Guide, Chapter 8: PINs and PIN Procedures for Applications, Individualized Trial Work Plans, Individualized Trial Work Plan Amendments, IPEs and IPE Amendments.

-A-210-4: When RHW Is Not Available and a Paper Application Is Completed.
+A-210-4: When RHW Is Not Available and Paper Phase Documentation Is Completed.

 As soon as RHW is available, create the pseudo PIN using one of the following two procedures, depending upon the circumstance: